 Custard Rasgulla Recipe

-Serve it festivals like Holi, Diwali, Rakshabandhan, or any other Indian festivals.
-You can also make it for special occasions, house parties, or weekend desserts.
+Serve it at festivals like Holi, Diwali, Raksha Bandhan, or any other Indian celebration.
+You can also make it for special occasions, house parties, or as a weekend dessert.

-Here are a few more fusion dessert recipes that you may like
+Here are a few more fusion dessert recipes that you may like: Gulab Jamun Yogurt Parfaits, Rasmalai Trifle, Paan Truffles, and Jalebi White Chocolate Bark.

 Ingredients

-Milk – Use whole milk (full-fat milk) to make this dessert.
-It will give you a rich and creamy texture.
+- Milk – Use whole milk (full-fat milk) to make this dessert.
+It will give it a rich and creamy texture.

-Custard Powder – You can use homemade custard powder or buy a box.
+- Custard Powder – You can make your own custard powder using my homemade custard powder recipe or buy a box.

-Rasgulla – I used store-bought rasgulla to quicken the process, but you can definitely make them at home.
+- Rasgulla – I used store-bought rasgulla to quicken the process, but you can make them at home.

-Sugar – Adjust according to your taste and preference.
+- Sugar – Adjust to your taste and preference.

+Custard Rasgulla Recipe